Roger Federer, from Mr Angry to Mr Perfect

 “Sometimes it slows down your legs, your pulse starts racing...that can stress you out a tad,” he says.

-Win or lose tomorrow, Federer says he has not set any date for retiring from the sport.
+With his 36th birthday in three weeks’ time, Federer says he has not set any date for retiring from the sport.

 “It’s just discussions I always have with my wife about the family, about my kids, is everybody happy on tour, are we happy to pack up and go on tour for five, six, seven weeks.
 Are we willing to do that?,” he said.